April Welfare: Workshop Facilitator (Lead Arts Practitioner and Studio Co-Ordinator)

-Natalie was born in Ballarat and has lived here all of her life.
-Natalie has been a practicing visual artist since her early teens and continues to develop her skills in this arena.
+Natalie was born in Ballarat and now resides out of town on a picturesque acre of land with sprawling gardens.
+Natalie has been a practicing visual artist since her early teens and continues to develop and challenge her skills in this arena.

-Natalie has been involved with the disability sector for all of her adult life, mostly through volunteering.
+Natalie has been involved with the disability sector for over 15 years, mostly through volunteering.
 Natalie loves helping to empower people both creatively and through a number of avenues, including assisting with the KDSF Social Club and providing support in the community.
-Natalie has donated her time as the volunteer co-ordinator for Special Olympics Ballarat, she also held the position of Secretary of Karden Disability Support Foundation for a number of years and volunteered some of her time last year to Arthur prior to becoming a Team Member!

 Penny Hetherington: Workshop Facilitator (Lead Arts Practitioner)